Work History

 Pittsburgh, PA

-Work study placement through UPitt’s Partners Program at the Chatham University Library.
+Work study position at the Chatham University Library in Pittsburgh, PA.
 Archives projects: processing the Jerry L. Caplan papers (26.5 linear feet) a creating a DACS-compliant finding aid with Archon archive management system; reappraising and rehousing the University Newspaper collection; creating photographic image metadata with MODS standard; design, research, and implement exhibits of archival materials in the library.
 Special collections project: copy cataloging and editing 1,000+ MARC21 records in Millennium Integrated Library System using OCLC Connexion.

 Skills: archival appraisal | archival arrangement | archival description | archival processing | copy cataloging | digital preservation | digitization | exhibit management | preservation assessment | project management | research | special collections cataloging